mirror of

 ./ssh_into_kubelet.sh <master-ip>

-Manually initialise master with kubeadm
+Manually initialise master with kubeadm:

 kubeadm-init.sh

-and try kubectl get nodes
+and try kubectl get nodes from within the master.

 To boot a node use: